dibalokechanda/dibalokechanda.github.io/_posts/2024-01-27-R-snippets-blog.md

 ### Basic ggplot  plot

 **Specifiy the data**:
-In ggplot the first argument is the dataframe and the second argument inside `aes()` specify the columns of the dataframe that is to be used as the x-axis and y-axis.
-If the type of plot only involves a single column (for example histogram) we only need to pass in one column as x-axis.
+In ggplot the first argument is the data frame and the second argument inside `aes()` specifies the columns of the data frame that is to be used as the x-axis and y-axis.
+If the type of plot only involves a single column (for example histogram) we only need to pass in one column as the x-axis.
 ```
 ggplot(data,aes(x=price))
 ```